code-for-venezuela/c4v-py/docs/designs/scrapping-workflow-phase-1-design.md

 2. Angostura does it’s processing and persists the data to a big query table

 3. A task defined in airflow queries for yet-to-be-enriched data and proceeds to scrape.
-It then persists the output to either
+It can then persists the output to the table that classification workflow(s) will start from.
-    * The same table - inserting the scraped data in the relevant column.
-    * A new table, which has then all the fields and no nullable fields.

     More on this job below.

 * Any further tasks such as cleaning and classification can be done further along the pipeline.